 - Place the lid on top of the foil covering.

 - Roast in the oven for 7 hours.

 - Stir, check the meat for done-ness and adjust the seasonings and amount of broth.

-- Serve in bowls, and garnish with fresh herbs if desired.
+- Serve in bowls, and garnish with fresh thyme and/or rosemary if desired.

-I used rosemary and thyme because I had them available fresh.
+I used rosemary and thyme as garnishes because I had them available fresh.
 Parsley would also be delicious as a garnish.